student-IH-labs-and-stuff/BCNDATA1021/Projects/final_project/readme.md

 + a) TA - what did they do for a final project ?
 How did it go ?
 + b) What does Sian look for in a great project idea or delivery of that idea ?
 + c) Past project profiles
-+ d) Project Brief - spotify - Break out room discussion
++ d) Project Brief - spotify - Break out discussion
-+ e) Feedback on the spotify project brief (main room)
++ e) Feedback on the spotify project brief
 + f) Project Briefs Sian has provided (any Q?)
 + g) Invitation to brainstorm with your peers or explore the resources